bluebird75/winpdb/README.md

 **Note from Philippe Fremy**

-*Port of winpdb-reborn to Python 3 / WxPython 4 is work-in-progress.
-There are still some rough edges.*
+*The port of winpdb-reborn to Python 3 / WxPython 4 is unfortunately not working very well.
+So Winpdb for Python 3 does not really work.
+Feel free to submit

-*Please help by providing bug reports and ideally bug fixes.
-All pull requests are welcome.*
+Pull Requests to improve the situation.
+At the moment, this project is stopped. *

 --------------------